 Wireless Security Cameras

 Wireless security cameras plug into a household electrical outlet for power and transmit video signals wirelessly via your home's Wi-Fi.
 The footage is stored either onboard each camera on a memory card or in the cloud with a subscription service.
 Additionally, you have the option of viewing the video signal in realtime.
+Video doorbells are an example of a wireless security camera.

 The chief benefit of a wireless security camera is that you can place the camera anywhere within the house that is close enough to plug into an electrical outlet and that is within the Wi-Fi signal range.
 Walls and ceiling remain undisturbed.